MitchMedeiros/walk-forward-optimization-app/README.md

 vim /etc/apache2/mods-available/wsgi.load
 ```

-*(If you're new to vim press `i` to insert text, paste like normal, press `escape`, then `:wq` to save changes and exit.
-If you make a mistake press `escape` then `:q!` to exit without saving changes or creating the new file.)*
+(If you're new to vim press `i` to insert text, paste like normal, press `escape`, then `:wq` to save changes and exit.
+If you make a mistake press `escape` then `:q!` to exit without saving changes or creating the new file.)

 Enable the new mod with `a2enmod wsgi`.

 Nagivate to the .config or .htaccess file (depending on your OS) that you have your virutal host information in.
-You'll need to add a `WSGIScriptAlias` with the location of the .wsgi file.
+You'll need to add a `WSGIScriptAlias` specifying the location of the app.wsgi file in this repository.

-If you site is only using http, your virtual host info should look similar to the below.
-If you have your site in a different directory from /var/www/ then change the entire root directory appropriately.
+If your site is only using http, your virtual host info should look similar to the below.
+If you have your site in a different directory from /var/www/ then change the root directory appropriately.

 ```apache
 <VirtualHost *:80>